alhazar43/u_projects/README.md

-Repo for my undergrad projects
+Repo for undergraduate projects completed at the University of Washington
 ### TODO
  - [ ] Code for AMATH482
  - [ ] PDE